- A very slow start

 1st January 2015

-This first week in the Philippines has been a shit.
+This first week in the Philippines has been a bit disappointing.

-I spent my second day in the capital wandering through the city to take some pictures, passing from the favelas to the city center, which hosts even more homeless.
+I spent my second day in the capital wandering through the city to take some pictures, passing from the favelas to the city centre, which hosts even more homeless.

-It was actually a nice day which I passed almost entirely at the Rizal Park and the nearby Intramuros, the old walled city.
+It was a beautiful day which I passed almost entirely at the Rizal Park and the nearby Intramuros, the old walled city.

 I ended the day at the Mall of Asia, the third biggest Mall in the Philippines, 10th in the whole world.
 Nothing special I must say, just very crowded, but the view is quite pleasant as you can see.

-The day after I travelled for 4 hours, taking a bus and a ferry to get to Puerto Galera, small town north of Midoro Island.
+The day after, I travelled for 4 hours, taking a bus and a ferry to get to Puerto Galera, a small town north of Midoro Island.
 It’s been the worse three days ever.
-I haven’t seen the sun since when I arrived, and I haven’t been to the beach yet, it’s constantly raining and all the paths are muddy.
-It’s so noisy, the screams of the goddam kids in the neighbourhood start at 5am and last ’till midnight, and the parents, well, are too busy doing nothing to take care of them.
-In moments like these I think that lack of instruction is closely related to lack of common sense.
-It’s like trying to deal with monkeys.
+I hadn’t seen the sun since when I arrived, and I haven’t been to the beach yet, it’s always raining, and all paths are muddy.
+It is very noisy, the screams of the kids in the neighbourhood start at 5 am and last ’till midnight, and the parents, well, are too busy doing anything but taking care of them.

-The positive thing so far is that, unlike Indonesia, you can take local transport and pay the same price as filipinos.
-They usually speak english, someone better someone worse, but always enough to help you finding the way.
-People in general is very nice, if I don’t count the monkey-neighbours.
+The positive thing so far is that, unlike Indonesia, you can take local transport and pay the same price as Filipinos.
+They usually speak English, someone better, someone worse, but always enough to help you find your way.
+People, in general, are friendly and easy to deal with, but those annoying neighbours are crossing the line.

 10th January 2015

-Things have gone much better since the last time.
+Things have gone much better since last week.
 For the last three days I’ve been roasting my boobies under the sun, but let’s start from where I left.

-After an awful New Year’s Eve spent in bed I needed two more days to recover.
+After an awful New Year’s Eve spent in bed, I needed two more days to recover.
 My only activity was walking to the town to get some food.
 I was going crazy.
-Not only I hadn’t seen the sun for 6 days, but I didn’t even see a single square meter of sky.
+Not only I hadn’t seen the sun for six days, but I didn’t even see a single square meter of the sky.
 It was like living in a dark grey cloud.

-On the attempt to shy away from getting nuts I ended up joining a german couple, Sophie and Dominik, and a korean girl, Jane, who were on their way to hike a volcano few hours north of Manila.
+On the attempt to shy away from getting nuts I ended up joining a German couple, Sophie and Dominik, and a Korean girl, Jane, who were on their way to hike Mount Pinatubo, a volcano located few hours north of Manila.

-We all left on 3rd January early in the morning, when we jumped on some local’s motorbike that brought us to the pier where we get a boat to Batangas, after two hours of terror.
-Me and Jane were on the front of the boat, the worse place in case of waves, which was exactly the case that day.
-Few kids next to Jane vomited and she was trying to fight the need to puke as well.
-From Batangas, popular port south of Luzon Island, we took a bus and in about 3 hours we were breathing Manila’ smog.
-We then caught the Light Train that in 30 minutes brought us on the north border of the city, and after three hours on another bus we finally arrived at the destination, Capas.
+We all left on 3rd January early in the morning, when we jumped on some local’s motorbike that brought us to the pier where we got a boat to Batangas, after two hours of terror.
+Jane and I were on the front of the ship, the worse place in case of waves, which was precisely the case that day.
+Few kids next to Jane vomited, and she was trying to fight the need to puke as well.
+From Batangas, a popular port south of Luzon Island, we took a bus, and in about 3 hours we were breathing Manila’ smog.
+We then caught the Light Train that in 30 minutes brought us to the north border of the city, and after three hours on another bus we finally arrived at the destination, Capas.

-We walked a bit to find an accommodation, ending up in a nice hotel, all in the same room with two king size beds, a terrace, and en suite bathroom with hot water!
-Sounds weird that I get exited for hot water, does it?
-But I assure you that find hot water in the Philippines is like finding a diamond.
+We walked a bit to find accommodation, ending up in a nice hotel, all of us in the same room with two king size bed, a terrace, and en-suite bathroom with hot water!
+That sound weird, does it?
+But I assure you that find hot water in the Philippines is like as rare as finding a diamond.

-And all this for a price cheaper than the shit hole we stayed in Puerto Galera.
+And all this for a price cheaper than the hostel we stayed in Puerto Galera.

-The following day we woke up at 5 and managed to take a tricycle to San Juliana were we hired a jeep to get closer to the crater of Mount Pinatubo.
-At some point we stopped and hiked for 2 hours under the hot sun, to arrive at the amazing lake formed in the crater since the last eruption in 1991.
+The following day we woke up at 5 and managed to take a tricycle to San Juliana were we hired a jeep to get closer to the crater.
+At some point we stopped the car and hiked for 2 hours under the scorching sun, to arrive at the beautiful lake formed in the cavity since the last eruption in 1991.

 The stunning view repaid the pain in the bum of travelling for a whole day across Luzon.

-I sat on the shore, eating some sandwiches, and I couldn’t take my eyes off the emerald water.
+Sat on the shore eating a sandwich, I couldn’t take my eyes off the emerald water.
 It was hypnotic.
+I was happy.

 The return was less tiring being downhill, but once back to our room around 5pm, we all passed out.

 The day after we separated.
-Jane went to a small town nearby while me Sophie and Dominik tried to go back to Manila.
+Jane went to a small town nearby while Sophie, Dominik and I tried to go back to Manila.
 We weren’t aware that day was the end of a long public holiday.
-All the buses were super full and the drivers didn’t even stop.
+All the buses were super full, and the drivers didn’t even stop.
 I started to worry a bit as I had to catch a flight in the afternoon.
-I managed to get back to the city with a shuttle and few hours later I was in Puerto Princesa, in Palawan which is considered one of the most beautiful island in the world, were I stayed only one night because I was too anxious to reach El Nido, a tiny little village on the northern shore of the island.
+I managed to get back to the city with a shuttle, and a few hours later I was in Puerto Princesa, in Palawan, which is considered one of the most beautiful islands in the world.
+I stayed there only one night because I was too anxious to reach El Nido, a tiny little village on the northern shore of the island.

 I’ve heard so many things about that place that I couldn’t wait to get there.

-Even if popular between travellers and tourists, in El Nido you can breath the typical filipino vibe.
+Even if popular between travellers and tourists, in El Nido you can breathe the typical Filipino vibe.

-There’s not even an ATM, the closest one is in a village two hours from here.
+There’s not even an ATM, the closest one is in a village two hours away.

 Once there I had a taste of how the paradise must look like.

-These three days have been simply amazing.
+These three days have been just amazing.
 And this is just the beginning.

 19th January 2015